-If you want a system that is easy to manage and has a track record of long term growth, you want to look for low cost index funds to put your money in.
-These are mutual funds that track a market index such as the S&P 500.
-They have low expense fees because they not usually actively managed.
+If you want a system that is easy to manage and has a track record of long-term growth, you want to look for low-cost index funds to put your money in.

-If you really want to run the numbers for yourself,please check out some of the spreadsheet below.
+If you really want to run the numbers for yourself, please check out some of the spreadsheets below.